Hakan Özmert

-Hakan Özmert (born 3 June 1985) is a professional footballer who plays as a midfielder for Süper Lig club Antalyaspor.
+Hakan Özmert (born 3 June 1985) is a former professional footballer.
 Born in France, he represents Turkey internationally.

 Club career

 Özmert began his professional career with Sakaryaspor, and appeared in 26 Süper Lig matches for the club.
-In 2005, he was loaned out to Karşıyaka and later made a permanent move to Antalyaspor in July 2007.
+In 2005, he was loaned out to Karşıyaka and made a permanent move to Antalyaspor in July 2007.
 On 4 July 2015, Özmert signed for Sivasspor.

 International career

-Despite being born in France, Özmert has exclusively represented Turkey in youth competitions.
+Although born in France, Özmert has exclusively represented Turkey in youth competitions.
 He has played for the Turkish U16s, U18s, and U19s.